 Another added factor for attracting tourist in the State is the improvement in the Communication sector.
 Manipur is now well connected with cities like Delhi, Kolkata, Guwahati, Silchar, Aizwal, Dimapur, Jaipur, Bagdogra, Chennai, Ahmedbad, Goa, Pune, Bangaluru and Mumbai by air.
 The nearest railway station is at Dimapur located at a distance of 215 kms from Imphal.
 There are regular bus and taxi services from Guwahati, Dimapur and Shillong through NH-2 and NH-37.
-As per new guideline issued by the Ministry of Tourism, Government of India, tourist considered are only those tourist who stayed overnight as tourist, by excluding daytime visitors and also some of tourist in home presently occupied by security personnel.
-The volume of tourists traffic and magnitude of revenue earnings in the state are presented in Table No. 9.32 which indicates the continuous arrival of visitors from outside the State and the district-wise tourists spots and tourist are shown in Table No. 9 (e) of Part II.
+As per new guideline issued by the Ministry of Tourism, Government of India, tourist considered are only those tourist who stayed overnight as tourist, by excluding daytime visitors.
+The volume of tourists traffic and magnitude of revenue earnings in the state are presented in Table No. 9.30 which indicates the continuous arrival of visitors from outside the State and the district-wise tourists spots and tourist are shown in Table No. 9 (e) of Part II.